 • Fresno peppers – Add a few slices of fresh Fresno or jalapeno pepper for additional heat if desired.

-cubed sweet potatoes on cutting board
+Overhead view of cubed sweet potatoes on cutting board.

 How to Make Thai Chicken Soup

 For such a fresh and flavorful soup, this recipe comes together quite quickly, in under an hour.
+Scroll to the recipe card for printable instructions.

 • Cook the sweet potatoes.
 In the same pot, cook the sweet potato, green onions, bell pepper, and snow peas until the sweet potato is tender.
-Then add the garlic and ginger.
+Then, add the garlic and ginger.

 • Serve.
 Taste test and adjust salt as needed.
 Serve with fresh lime wedges and slices of hot pepper.

-Tips & Variations
+Tips and Variations

 Here are some tips for the best Thai coconut chicken soup, as well as a few ways to switch it up.